allejo/jekyll-docs-theme/README.md

 To set up your environment to develop this theme, run `bundle install`.

-To develop on this theme, run `rake preview` and open your browser at `http://localhost:4000`.
-The project website for this project uses this theme itself and is available in the `docs/` folder.
+To develop on this theme, run `bundle exec jekyll serve` and open your browser at `http://localhost:4000`.

 ## License